Ultrafast pulse measurement via time-domain single-pixel imaging: Discussion and conclusion

+Temporal imaging based on time lenses is another way to measure ultrafast signals.
+By stretching the pulse to a longer duration, one can use fast photodiodes to measure the optical pulses \cite{kolner1989temporal,kolner1994space, bennett1999upconversion, salem2008optical, foster2008silicon, foster2009ultrafast, okawachi2012asynchronous,tikan2018single}.
+Even though the ultrafast measurement done by time lenses can be much faster than our computational-based TSPI, our technique is still advantageous in terms of the working frequency bands and flexibility.
+The working frequency bands of time lenses is usually at optical and NIR regions, and time lenses in the THz band have not been demonstrated yet.
+Meanwhile, even in the optical and NIR wavebands, the design and fabrication of photonic time lenses have to be changed for each wavelength, which usually lacks flexibility compared to our TSPI.

+It is worth noting that a concise THz single-pixel hyperspectral imaging system can be available by combining TSPI and our previous spatial sampling system \cite{zhao2019spatial}.
+Since both approaches are based on the probe-beam encoding, one can use multiple DMDs in the probe arm to deterministically encode spatial and temporal structures onto the NIR probe beam.
+By implementing CS and such a spatio-temporally structured probe beam, it is possible to comprehensively and compressively measure the THz pulse with a high measurement efficiency, which can significantly reduce the data acquisition time and data storage requirement in conventional hyperspectral imaging systems.

-In summary, our CTSPI system compressively measures ultrafast signals exclusively using kHz-rate slow detectors and an ultrafast TFO gate.
-The 16.00$\pm$0.01 fs temporal resolution enables the successful measurement of a 5 fJ THz pulse and two optical pulses with high fidelity.
-The robustness against distortion on the TFO gate is also demonstrated.
+In summary, based on an ultrafast TFO gate, we develop a TSPI system to compressively measure ultrafast signals using exclusively kHz-rate slow detectors.
+The 16.00$\pm$0.01 fs temporal sampling size enables the successful measurement of a 5 fJ THz pulse and two NIR pulses with high fidelity.
+The robustness of TSPI against temporal distortion is also demonstrated.
 Lastly, we show that our technique can be used to perform ultrafast THz TDS with the help of ML.
-Our CTSPI system is a temporal analog of spatial single-pixel imaging using structured illumination, and substantially enhances the performance of previous TGI systems in resolution, sensitivity, efficiency and robustness.
-Our distinctive technique gate will lead to potential applications including compressive spatio-temporal characterization, remote sensing, and high-data-rate optical communications.
+Our TSPI system can cover a frequency band including both NIR and THz region with a high sensitivity, efficiency and robustness.
+This distinctive technique can provide dynamic temporal imaging of ultrafast signals, leading to potential applications including single-pixel hyperspectral imaging, remote sensing, and high-data-rate optical communications.